MooersLab/emacs-learning-spiral-hydra/README.md

 These pop-up menus are called Hydras because one Hydra popup menu can be used to call many other Hydra popup menus.
 However, only one Hydra is displayed at a time.

-I use a Hydras of Hydras to serve as a port of entry to all of my Hydras.
+I use a **Hydras of Hydras** as a port of entry to all of my Hydras.
 There is no limit to how deeply the Hydras can be nested.
 Because of this feature, the analogy with the mythological beast breaks down to the disappointment of those who know their Greek mythology.

-Hydras are often associated with a specific Emacs package for the purpose of easing the use of the functions in that package.
+Hydras are often associated with a specific Emacs package to ease the use of the functions in that package.
-They provide keyboard shortcuts in the form of single or multiple letters that can be entered in the keyboard or clicked on with the cursor to invoke the associated function.
+They provide shortcuts in single or multiple letters that can be entered on the keyboard or clicked on with the cursor to invoke the associated function.
-In addition to running elisp functions inside of Emacs, Hydras can be used to open external applications from inside Emacs, they can be used to open specific files for editing or reading, and they can be used to open specific web pages in your default browser.
+In addition to running elisp functions inside Emacs, Hydras can be used to open external applications from inside Emacs, open specific files for editing or reading, and open specific web pages in your default browser.
-The latter two features can be done by using the bookmarks package that is built into Emacs's core.
+The latter two features can be done using the bookmarks package built into Emacs's core.
 The blue-colored letters in the snapshot of the Hydra below are mapped to commands that are invoked by clicking the letter(s) with the cursor.
 Hydras are used to evade learning the corresponding key bindings.

 <p align="center"><img src="./images/master-buffer.png" alt="HTML5 Icon" style="width:800px"></p>

 Here, we take the opposite approach!
-We use the pop-up menu nature of Hydras to quickly access a list of Emacs keybindings that we are trying to master by building muscle memory of those key bindings.
+We use Hydras's pop-up menu to quickly access a list of Emacs keybindings that we are trying to master by building muscle memory of.
-Actually, we are trying to build up muscle memory of the key bindings so that we do not have to recall them when we need to use them.
+We are trying to build up muscle memory of the key bindings so that we do not have to recall them when we need to use them.
 We open the pop-up menu by entering `C-c 1`.
-We can close the Hydra by clicking on it, by clicking on the **q** button, or by entering **q** on the keyboard.
+We can close the Hydra by clicking on it, the **q** button, or entering **q** on the keyboard.

 The lazy way of using this list is to invoke it at the start of a work session in Emacs.
-We can scan the list as a quick reminder of the keybindings that we are trying to master.
+We can scan the list as a quick reminder of the keybindings we are trying to master.
-A more robust approach would be to set aside several minutes for the purpose of entering each keybinding that we are trying to master 5 or 10 times on the keyboard in order to build muscle memory.
+A more robust approach would be to set aside several minutes to enter each keybinding that we are trying to master five or ten times on the keyboard in order to build muscle memory.
-It is unlikely that you would have time to go through the complete list, but this approach is effective when you work with 5 to 10 keys at a time each day.
+You would unlikely have time to go through the complete list, but this approach is effective when you work with 5 to 10 keys at a time each day.
 The goal is to build up the muscle memory of the key bindings on this list.

-After the keybinding is internalized, you can move the keybinding to the list of mastered keybindings in another hdyra that lists the key bindings that you think you have mastered.
+After the keybinding is internalized, you can move it to the list of mastered keybindings in another hdyra that lists the keybindings that you think you have mastered.
 The list of mastered key bindings can be reviewed occasionally to check that you really have mastered these key bindings.
 You invoke this the second Hydra by clicking on the `km` button: `km` represents `keybindings mastered`.